Okanagan-Basin-Water-Board/RavenHydrologicOperationsModel/Model/ReadMe.txt

 #CLIMATE DATA:
 Netcdf files for precipitation, minimum and maximum temperature can be found here:

+These files cover the historic period (1945-2012) and must be placed in the observation folder for the model to run.

 #RESOURCES:
 NHC (2020).
 Okanagan Mainstem Floodplain Mapping.
 Prepared for Okanagan Basin Water Board.
-Final Report Downloadable at: https://www.obwb.ca/flood/
+Final Report Downloadable at: https://www.obwb.ca/docs/2020-okanagan-floodplain-mapping-nhc-finalreport-lowres.pdf